Rethink permission subsystem

 Please not that I'm just guessing blindly, I didn't do any farther tests or research to prove that my statements are correct.

-#3 Updated by jmosshammer almost 4 years ago
+#3 Updated by jmosshammer about 4 years ago

 - Status changed from New to Closed